 What Is PTSD?

 The person may experience the event themselves, witness it happen to someone else, or hear of it happening to a loved one.
 This condition can affect people of all ages.
-In fact studies have found that between 14% and 43% of children and teens have experienced at least one instance of childhood trauma.3 Between 3 percent and 15 percent of girls and 1 percent and 6 percent of boys go on to develop PTSD after trauma.

 PTSD Symptoms in Children

-Some PTSD symptoms in children include:4,5
+Childhood PTSD symptoms can include:4,5

 - Difficulty remembering details of the traumatic event